tprasadtp/ubuntu-post-install/README.md

   - Unzip these files.
   - Move all the .list files in `ubuntu-post-install-data-master` to `ubuntu-post-install-master/data/` directory.
   - make sure that `after-effects` is executable.
-  - Open Terminal in current directory and execute after-effects as root. `sudo ./after-effects`

 ## Step 2: Update the lists to suit your needs (Optional)